hannesdelbeke/pip-qt/README.md

 Open from the menu `Window/Pip manager`

 ### 🔍 search packages on PyPI
-- type package name in package field
+- type `PackageName` in package field.
+For advanced users, you can add options, e.g. `--index-url http://my.package.repo/simple/ SomePackage`
 - click search

 ### ▶️ install a package